 GRFPU and GRFPC are available immediately and licensed together.

-The GRFPU has been used several critical applications, in particular in the Aeroflex UT699, UT699E and UT700 devices as well as in the GR740 device from Cobham Gaisler.
+The GRFPU has been used several critical applications, in particular in the Aeroflex UT699, UT699E and UT700 devices as well as in our GR740 device.